andskli/netbackup-scripts/README.md

 # clientsidededupmgr.pl
 Manage client side dedup settings for mutliple clients at once instead of using Host Properties->Master Server, which is a total buzzkill when changing settings for a big bunch of clients at once.

+    $ perl clientsidededupmgr.pl -h
+    Usage: clientsidededupmgr.pl [options]

+    One of:
+        -p <policy> Name of policy containing clients to update -c <client> Name of client to update

+    Mandatory:
+        -s [preferclient/clientside/mediaserver/LIST]   Specify which dedup
+                mode to use on client.

+        -d      Debug.